JajaHarris/RiverBooks/docs/content/docs/architecture/dependencies.md

 weight: 1
 ---

 This interactive diagram shows the dependencies between all projects in the RiverBooks solution.
+Modules are color-coded; non-module projects are grey.
+Note that main module projects (those without `.Tests` or `.Contracts` suffixes) should only be referenced by their own tests project and the application host (`RiverBooks.Web`).

 ## Interactive Dependency Diagram

+Built with (secret tool).

 <iframe
   src="/diagrams/riverbooks.dynamic.html"